 Did you notice that people get distracted by a slide with a complicated graph?
 Did they stop listening to you because they were trying to figure out the slide content?
 Were some parts of your story too confusing?
 Use this information and your observations to improve the presentation, eliminating any weak points for when you actually pitch investors.

 Think Through the Q&A Part

 Which questions can come up during your pitch for investment?
 Most likely, you'll be asked about the potential risks and how you'll approach them.
 Or what your go-to-market strategy includes (for instance, whether you plan to spread the word about the product by going through a Product Hunt launch).
-If you're at a later stage, then you might be asked about your exit strategy plans.
+If you're at the later stages of startup development, then you might be asked about your exit strategy plans.

 What to Include in Your Investor Pitch

 Properly approaching VCs or investors to get funding is a delicate matter, as the majority of applicants get turned down.
 Do we have to remind you that lacking the required funds is among the fundamental causes affecting the startup failure rate?